 - 1. Completion of General Education Requirements - 2.
 Successfully complete RN to BSN curriculum - 3.
 Successfully complete clinical hours and required skills. - 4.
-Maintain a minimal course grade of B (3.00/4). - 5.
-Maintain a minimal overall GPA of B (3.00/4).
+Maintain a minimal overall GPA of B (3.00/4) to graduate. - 5.
+Be in good standing with the university.